What are Workers and Monitors?

 Can I change when a Monitor receives an alert?

 Yes, you adjust how quickly a Monitor receives a Missed Check-in alert.
-This is called the Grace period and can be set from 1 minute to 1 hour.
+This is called the Grace Period and can be set from 5 to 90 minutes.

 Can I have more than one Monitor per Worker?